awin4ai/GA-PEACH-AI-TWIN3/README.md

+# 🍑 GA Peach AI Twin Generator

-Welcome to the GA Peach AI Twin Generator — a simple AI image generator that lets users create their own “AI Twin” by entering a text prompt.
+The **GA Peach AI Twin Generator** is a web-based AI image creation tool that allows users to generate personalized “AI Twin” images by entering a text prompt.
+The app is designed for ease of use, mobile compatibility, and future monetization.

+---

-🚀 How It Works
+## 🚀 How It Works

-Enter a prompt describing your AI Twin (e.g., "a confident woman in peach tones wearing futuristic fashion").
+1. Users enter a description of their desired AI Twin
+   *(example: “a confident peach-toned AI woman with futuristic style”)*

-The app sends your prompt to the OpenAI DALL·E model using a secure Google Cloud Function.
+2. The prompt is sent securely to a **serverless backend**
+3. An AI image is generated and returned to the user

-The image is generated and displayed on your screen.
+4. The image is displayed instantly on the webpage

+The backend ensures API keys remain private and secure.

+---

-🌐 Live Demo
+## 🌐 Live App

-👉 Click here to try it now

-This site is hosted via GitHub Pages.
+👉 **Launch the AI Twin Generator here:**
+**[PASTE YOUR GITHUB PAGES LINK HERE]**

+This app is designed to be accessed directly or linked through platforms like **Linktree**.

+---

-📦 Tech Stack
+## 🧠 Tech Stack

+**Frontend**
-Frontend: HTML + JavaScript
+- HTML
+- Vanilla JavaScript
+- Hosted with GitHub Pages

+**Backend**
-Backend: Google Cloud Function (Node.js)
+- Google Cloud Functions (Node.js)

-AI API: OpenAI DALL·E (via images/generations)

-Hosting: GitHub Pages
+- Serverless architecture
+- Secure environment variables

+**AI Image Generation**
+- OpenAI Image Generation API (DALL·E / GPT Image)

+---

+## 📁 Project Structure